ManjushaSethi/project-3/README.md

 ## Exploratory Questions:
 - How many people were vaccinated each month starting from Jan 1st 2021 - Jan 1st 2022 in each state?
 - How many vaccines were available in each state?
+- How many vaccines were available per hundred people in each state?
+- How were different age groups impacted by the COVID-19?
+- What is the impact of vaccination rate on mortality?
+- Did vaccination reduce the severity of cases?

 ## Instructions on how to use and interact with the project